Tokenization of Real Estate: What, Why and How

 In recent decades, securitization has had some success in making real-property interests easier to deal in.
 But a new method of engaging in such transactions promises to go even further in transforming the purchase, holding, and sale of real property: Tokenization.

 Tokenization involves representing ownership of an interest in real estate with virtual tokens that exist on a blockchain (forming a type of security token).
-The core technology is the same underlying the popular cryptocurrency Bitcoin and the many initial coin offerings that have characterized the last year and a half but adapted to be compliant with securities regulations.

 Tokenization and the blockchain offer numerous advantages over traditional methods of dealing in real estate.
 These include increased liquidity and transparency, enhanced security, and simplified management.